Are you planning on taking a cruise with Norwegian Cruise Line? Here are my 25 top Norwegian cruise tips to make the most of your vacation at sea.

 Some services can also be booked at a discount when you purchase a package or series of treatments.

-Bonus NCL tip: Visit the spa on embarkation day for tours, extra discounts, and to enter their raffle for the chance to win free services.
+Bonus NCL tip: Visit the spa on embarkation day for tours, extra discounts, and to enter the raffle for a chance to win free services.

 19. Limit your kids’ spending

 If you’re worried that your kids will decide to go on a shopping spree or go nuts at the arcade, you can set a spending limit on their cruise cards.
-The best way to do this is by setting up a cash account for them at the purser’s desk.
+The best way to do this is by setting up a cash account for them at Guest Services.

 With a cash limit on their cruise cards, your kids can still have the freedom of buying occasional treats and souvenirs without racking up a huge bill.
 Plus, it can help them learn how to budget their spending money over the entire cruise.